The road much less traveled captures my fascination.

-The Jardin d’agronomie tropicale [garden of tropical agronomy] sits in the far corner of Bois de Vincennes, southeast of the city, in what may be the quietest park in all of Paris.
-No big markings or remarkable symbols, rarely included on the itinerary of a tourist.
-We walked through a tiny park gate and were greeted by the tall red entrance arches peaking through the trees.
+The Jardin d’agronomie Tropicale [garden of tropical agronomy] sits in the far corner of Bois de Vincennes, southeast of the city, in what may be the quietest park in all of Paris.
+No big markings or remarkable symbols are rarely included on the itinerary of a tourist.
+We walked through a tiny park gate and were greeted by the tall red entrance arches peeking through the trees.
 We had arrived at the ruins of a human zoo.

-In a nutshell: The late 19th and early 20th century were wildly popular with what where known as Colonial Exhibitions that displayed wonders of exotic places without having to travel to remote locations.
+In a nutshell: The late 19th and early 20th centuries were wildly popular with what was known as Colonial Exhibitions that displayed wonders of exotic places without having to travel to remote locations.
 Much like my love for abandoned places, the city people of the day were obsessed with ‘primitive’ culture.
 Exhibits recreated architecture and shipped in indigenous wildlife + [horrifyingly] native people.
 Human zoos.

 This particular part of the Vincennes woods had been used as a laboratory since 1889 for exploring better ways of cultivating tropical plants for growth in France.
 In 1907, the completed Colonial Exhibition was open.
 It only lasted from May to October but saw some two million visitors in that time.

-The exhibit boasted replica villages so guests could see what like was like in Tunisia, Morocco, Congo, Madagascar and the Sudan colonies.
+The exhibit boasted replica villages so guests could see what life was like in Tunisia, Morocco, Congo, Madagascar, and the Sudan colonies.
 Indigenous plants and animals were shipped in as well as recruited locals.
 They were paid, but not very well.
 Most were coxed into the roles and misled as to what they would actually be doing in France.
 After the exhibits closed many of the people were put into touring shows of similar purpose without their consent.
-Many died of diseases, considered freaks and went on to lead lives of agony, unable to get back to their home.
+Many died of diseases, were considered freaks, and went on to lead lives of agony, unable to get back to their home.
 Undoubtedly a weak link in history.

 Walking around the quiet park was as eerie as you would imagine.
 It felt heavy along each path as were circled around each of the territories.
-It was impressive seeing 100 year old structures left alone in the forest but also tragic thinking of the abuse here.
-Among the decaying pavilions and weathered monuments there was a peace about it.
-My favorite were the overgrown greenhouses.
+It was impressive seeing 100-year-old structures left alone in the forest but also tragic thinking of the abuse here.
+Among the decaying pavilions and weathered monuments, there was a peace about it.
+My favorite was the overgrown greenhouses.
 There were a few locals making phone calls, strolling the grounds between their lunch breaks from offices nearby so we didn’t feel totally alone.